MPC88/MC_SVComponentsFromScrapping/README.md

 Green Items => Chance to grant Fine Components
 Blue Items => Chance to grant Superior Components
 Purple Items => Chance to grant Adronian Components
-Legendary Items => Chance to grant Ardonian Components + a equal sized stack of the above (50% change for fine, 35% change for superior, 15% chance for ardonian)
+Legendary Items => Chance to grant Ardonian Components + a equal sized stack of the above (50% chance for fine, 35% chance for superior, 15% chance for ardonian)

 The chance for components to drop is a percentage calculated as follows:
 % chance = 10 + half tech knowledge (including any buffs from crew etc.)